$G_2$-instantons over asymptotically cylindrical manifolds: Time-uniform convergence

 \section{Time-uniform convergence}

 There is a standard way \cite[\S 1.2]{ASDYM} to build a functional on the space of Hermitian bundle metrics over a compact K\"{a} hler manifold the critical points of which, if any, are precisely the Hermitian Yang-Mills metrics.
-This procedure is in fact completely analogous to the Chern-Simons construction, in that it amounts to integrating along paths a prescribed first-order variation, expressed by a closed $1-$form.

-In this \emph{Section} I will adapt this prescription to $W$, restricting attention to metrics with suitable asymptotic behaviour, and to the $K3$ divisors $D_{z}=\tau ^{-1}\left( z\right) $ along the tubular end.
+This procedure is analogous to the Chern-Simons construction, in that it amounts to integrating along paths a prescribed first-order variation, expressed by a closed $1-$form.
+I will adapt this prescription to $W$, restricting attention to metrics with suitable asymptotic behaviour, and to the $K3$ divisors $D_{z}=\tau ^{-1}\left( z\right) $ along the tubular end.
 On one hand, the resulting functional $\mathcal{N}_{W} $ will illustrate the fact that our evolution equation converges to a HYM metric.
 On the other hand, crucially, the family $\mathcal{N}_{D_{z}}$ will mediate the role of stability in the time-uniform control of $ \left\{ H_{t}\right\} $ over $W$.